top of page

 Tori McLean

-The persistent questions of childhood - curious, fearless, insistent - form the foundation of Tori McLean’s interdisciplinary artistic practice.
-Working across print, sculpture, and installation, McLean channels this spirit of enquiry into a material-led exploration of value: how it is assigned, perceived, and felt, both personally and culturally.
+The curious and persistent questions of childhood - Why?
+What if?
+Can I?
+Should I? - form the foundation of Tori McLean’s interdisciplinary practice.
+Working across print, sculpture, and installation, she channels this spirit of enquiry into a conceptually led and research-driven investigation of how value, both personal and cultural, is shaped, constructed, and felt.

 bottom of page